Currently accepting new telehealth clients in North Carolina

 You don’t need to be in crisis to begin therapy—many clients come simply because they’re tired of carrying so much alone.

-My clinical work has included supporting individuals and families across a wide range of complex contexts, including military-connected populations, autism spectrum conditions, severe and persistent mental illness, and high-acuity caregiving roles.
+My clinical work has included supporting individuals and families across a wide range of complex contexts, including military-connected populations, college students, autism spectrum and related conditions, and high-acuity caregiving roles.

-I also bring both professional and lived experience navigating neuroimmune and neurodevelopmental conditions such as PANS/PANDAS and AUTISM, along with the emotional, relational, and systemic challenges that often accompany prolonged diagnostic uncertainty, fragmented care, and chronic stress.
+I also bring both professional and lived experience navigating neuroimmune and neurodevelopmental conditions such as PANS/PANDAS and AUTISM.
+I understand the emotional, relational, and systemic challenges that often accompany prolonged diagnostic uncertainty, fragmented care, and chronic stress.
 This perspective allows me to understand not only the symptoms clients experience, but the broader pressures that shape their day-to-day lives.

-I am trained in multiple evidence-based and trauma-informed modalities, including EMDR, ACT, CBT, CPT, ERP, CISD, and related approaches.
+I am trained in multiple evidence-based and trauma-informed modalities, including EMDR, ACT, CBT, CPT, ERP, CISD, and many other approaches.
 This background informs my ability to thoughtfully assess stress, trauma, and emotional burden within broader life, health, and systems contexts.
+We will work together to develop the best plan for your situation.

 Therapy is a private, supportive space where you can finally slow things down and talk openly about what you’re carrying.